hackboxguy/vmbox/README.md

 ## License

-MIT License - See LICENSE file for details.
+GPL v2 License - See LICENSE file for details.